sharovatov/esp32-home/README.md

-# ESP32 Flat Monitor
+# ESP32 Weather Station

-A lightweight system for remotely checking on the flat — including temperature, humidity, and camera snapshots — using an ESP32, MQTT, and a simple web client.
+A lightweight weather monitoring system that tracks temperature, humidity, air quality, and provides camera snapshots — using an ESP32, MQTT, and a simple web client.

 ## Overview